As trade war looms, China cuts some banks' reserve requirements to boost lending

 Sunday’s announcement followed the worst weekly loss in the Chinese stock market since early February as fears of a full-blown trade war with the United States weighed.

-The Chinese yuan CNY=CFXS on Friday also fell to its lowest versus the dollar in more than five months, though it has remained firm .CFSCNYI against a basket of trading partners' currencies, and a sharp depreciation is not in the cards.
+The Chinese yuan on Friday also fell to its lowest versus the dollar in more than five months, though it has remained firm against a basket of trading partners’ currencies, and a sharp depreciation is not in the cards.

 The latest RRR cut is set to take effect a day before the United States and China are expected to begin collecting increased tariffs on respective lists of goods.